drshika/drshika.github.io/_posts/2022-03-03-Microsoft-Research-Internship.md

 This is **unofficial**, largely anecdote-based advice on getting hired for the Microsoft Undergraduate Research Internship at Microsoft.
 This doc covers who the program is looking for, what the application requires, prompts, interview process, decision process, offers and what happens next.
 I decided to create this since there isn’t much information available online about this program.
 <!--more-->
-source: I was offered a position for this program in 2022.
+source: I was an intern in this program in 2022.

 ## Disclaimer

 Again: I'm not a Microsoft recruiter, I can't get you hired here, and none of this advice is official (unless otherwise stated).
 These are reflections based on personal experience of past interns and me.
-I'm putting this right at the top and reiterating it so I don't have to say "my personal opinion is..." in every sentence.
+I'm putting this right at the top and reiterating it, so I don't have to say "my personal opinion is..." in every sentence.

 ## Ideal Candidates

-From program coordinators: juniors/seniors who have some interest in research and are **committed to diversity and inclusion**
+Juniors/seniors who have some interest in research *(no prior research experience necessary)*

 ## Application